algosup/2024-2025-project-3-quickest-path-team-2/documents/quality_assurance/test_plan.md

 ### 1.2 Project Overview

 This project focuses on computing the quickest path between two landmarks within the United States.
 Implemented in C++, the application processes a large CSV file (*USA-roads.csv*) that contains landmark IDs and associated travel times.
 The system exposes a single REST API endpoint accepting a source and destination landmark, then returning the total travel time and the series of landmarks constituting the path.
-Given the data size of approximately 24 million nodes, performance optimization is paramount, and approximation heuristics are allowed as long as the travel time does not exceed 10% of the shortest possible route.
+Given the data size of approximately 24 millions nodes, performance optimization is paramount, and approximation heuristics are allowed as long as the travel time does not exceed 10% of the shortest possible route.

 Additionally, the project provides a data validation tool to confirm that the CSV file forms a Directed Acyclic Graph (DAG) and that the graph is fully connected.
-Verification of extremely large CSV files (e.g., up to 30 million lines) should ideally complete in about one minute.
+Verification of extremely large CSV files (e.g., up to 30 millions lines) should ideally complete in about one minute.
 A progress bar in the command prompt will show the verification status, and if it remains stuck for more than 10 seconds, a warning is logged for potential issues.

 Below is a simplified schematic of how CSV data flows through validation and graph-building processes to the REST API, which ultimately serves client requests: